MrRogueKnight/C/README.md

 NOTE: Hello!
 I'd be happy to help you with your coding issues.
 Please share your code and any specific problems you're facing, and I'll do my best to assist you, so we can work together to improve them.
-You can share your code and questions here,[LinkedIn](https://linkedin.com/in/MrRogueKnight) and I'll respond within 24-48 hours.
+You can share your code and questions here, [LinkedIn](https://linkedin.com/in/MrRogueKnight) and I'll respond within 24-48 hours.
 If it takes longer, I'll let you know and aim to respond within a week at the latest.

 Let's work together to solve your coding challenges!